-Learn how to make yourself stand out among the crowd at the upcoming Career Fair Prep Workshops (On Starr Search!)
+Learn how to make yourself stand out among the crowd at the upcoming Career Fair using the Career Fair Prep Workshops (On Starr Search).
 Learn how to prepare, make a good impression, and follow up after the fair.

 Have Your resume reviewed by the Starr Career Development Center

 Use our resume and cover letter guide to update your resume for the fair.
-Print a copy of your document and meet with a career advisor to do a resume review.
+Be ready to share a copy of your document over zoom while meeting with a career advisor to do a resume review.

 Conduct research on companies to determine their best fit and to gain background knowledge.
 Creating informed questions to ask recruiters will help you stand out.
 Be sure to have specific questions for companies and avoid asking questions you can find on the company’s website.
 Things to consider:

-- Learn more about companies via Baruch Library site
+- Learn more about companies via the Baruch Library site

 - Check out job postings on companies’ career website